RealFlow/Swift-CheatSheet/README.md

     }
     ```
   * Stored Constant Properties
-    * Can only be modified during initialisation
+    * Can only be modified during init
     * Can only be modified in class init, not sub-class init.

   * Optional Property Types